“Perimenopause usually happens sometime in your 40s.

 • Increased premenstrual syndrome (PMS) symptoms

-• Menopausal symptoms, such as hot flushes, that interfere with your daily life”.15
+• Menopausal symptoms, such as hot flushes, that interfere with your daily life”.14

 In Menopause: Diagnosis & Treatment – Treatment the Mayo Clinic elaborate on:

-“Before deciding on any form of treatment, talk with your doctor about your options and the risks and benefits involved with each.
-Review your options yearly, as your needs and treatment options may change”.16
+“Before deciding on any form of treatment, talk with your healthcare professional about your choices and the risks and benefits of each.
+Review your choices yearly.
+Your needs and the treatment choices may change”.15

 Health Topics A-Z